 2. Take it in from Above in a Helicopter

 Viewing the Hawaiian Islands from above is a dream.
-You’ll spot waterfalls hidden deep in the lush rainforest, see the dramatic coastlines that stretches for miles and if it’s whale season you may even get lucky enough to see some whale breaches from above.
+You’ll spot waterfalls hidden deep in the rainforest, see the dramatic coastlines that stretch for miles and if it’s whale season you may even get lucky enough to see some whale breaches from above.
 Although this activity is on the expensive side it is worth the splurge.

 3. Surf like a Local